-If your child has a specific medical need then the SENCO, Mrs Wilson will liaise with yourself and medical professionals directly to ensure that appropriate training is provided for staff and risk assessments are completed.
+If your child has a specific medical need then the SENCO, Mrs Burns will liaise with yourself and medical professionals directly to ensure that appropriate training is provided for staff and risk assessments are completed.

-Mrs Wilson also oversees the pastoral side of pupil support and liaises regularly with the pastoral manager, Mrs A. Cadman and class teachers, senior members of staff and parents to provide emotional and social support for children where necessary.
+Mrs Wilson, Deputy Head, also oversees the pastoral side of pupil support and liaises regularly with class teachers, senior members of staff and parents to provide emotional and social support for children where necessary.